bisq-network/bisq-website/_posts/2017-03-06-bitsquare-becomes-bisq.md

 At the end it was a long and time-consuming process and we maintained an internal list of more than 200 names which we discussed, voted on within an **extended group of about 20 contributors**.

 There have been several favorites and it was not easy to select a single one among those.
-But finally we are convinced that one name stood above all – **Bisq**.
+But finally we are convinced that one name stood above all – **MoneyNull**.

 ### What makes up a good brand name?